xinwenfu/VChat_Brute_Force/README.md

     ```
     * It may take a few tries to get a working chain.

-    We selected the combination of `vulnserver.exe` and `ntdll.dll` and got the following ROP chain.
+    We selected the combination of `vchat.exe` and `ntdll.dll` and got the following ROP chain.
     ```
         #[---INFO:gadgets_to_set_esi:---]
         0x771e7a5a,  # POP EAX # RETN [ntdll.dll] ** REBASED ** ASLR